 So, my question is, do you want to exhibit these qualities?

 If you’re like me, you might be afraid to say yes because you know you’ll have to assess some things you might not want to admit.
 As I am writing this post, I’m nervous about what things are going to be revealed to me.
 But, pleading ignorance will not make us better teachers, homeschoolers, or mamas.
-Today, let’s find the courage to face our fears, and learn how to extend grace to ourselves and to others.
+Today, let’s find the courage to face our fears, and learn how extending grace to ourselves and others is essential.

 What do you think of when you hear the word grace?
 When I hear it, I instinctively think of bowing my head for prayer before I eat.
 While that is one definition, the grace I’m talking about, as my pastor always defines it, is “unmerited favor,” or “getting what you don’t deserve.”
 You might be thinking, “What in the world does that mean?”
 Well, let me illustrate this for you.

 Several weeks ago, my boys were downstairs playing in our basement and my younger son accidentally knocked over a pot containing apple tree seedlings.
 To say he was devastated would be an understatement.
 He’s very tenderhearted, and he was so upset about breaking the four tiny plants.
 No amount of encouragement from me would console him.